February 2, 2026

 You can qualify for Lifeline if you meet any one of these requirements:

 Even if you’re eligible, you don’t automatically get free phone service.
 Most supporting carriers will only offer the program discount (up to $9.25 off each month), which will still require you to pay some amount monthly for the service.
-If you’re looking for truly free phone service, then you’d have to pick from the following providers and check whether they operate in your state:
+Use the Lifeline Support page's Companies Near Me tool to see the choices in your area and what they offer.

-Safelink Wireless.
-Safelink’s free service includes unlimited talk & text, some free data (varies by state), and even mobile hotspot datain some states.
+• Safelink Wireless.
+Unlimited talk & text, data varies by state, and even mobile hotspot data in some states.

-TruConnect.
-TruConnect’s free service includes unlimited talk & text, some free data (varies by state), and free international calls to 200+ countries.
+• TruConnect.
+Unlimited talk & text, some free data (varies by state).

 3. Confirm your coverage needs